Bank of America Tower (Phoenix)

 The Bank of America Tower is a highrise in downtown Phoenix, Arizona.
 The tower is the centerpiece of the Collier Center, a multi-use office and entertainment complex.
-The tower was completed in 2000 and serves as the state headquarters for Bank of America.
+The tower was completed in 2000 and serves as the state headquarters for Bank of America, which moved from 101 North 1st Avenue.
 It rises 360 feet (110 m), topping out at 23 floors.
 It was designed in the postmodern style by Opus Architects and Engineers.

 A Bank of America branch, main lobby, and elevators to the upper floors are located on the second floor.
 Bank of America also occupies floors 19–24.
 There is no floor designated as 13.